-The endocrine system ensures proper communication between different organs of the body to maintain a constant internal environment, also called homeostasis.
-The endocrine system also plays an essential role in enabling the body to respond and appropriately cope with changes in the external and internal environments, such as respond to stress and injury .
+The endocrine system ensures proper communication between different body organs to maintain a constant internal environment, also called homeostasis.
+The endocrine system also plays an essential role in enabling the body to respond and appropriately cope with changes in the external and internal environments, such as response to stress and injury .

 Organs in the Endocrine System

-The glands of the endocrine system are where hormones are produced, stored, and released.
-Each gland produces one or more hormones, which go on to target specific organs and tissues in the body.
+The endocrine system’s glands are where hormones are produced, stored, and released.
+Each gland produces one or more hormones, which target specific organs and tissues in the body.

 The glands of the endocrine system include the:

 Hypothalamus.
 While some people don’t consider it a gland, the hypothalamus produces multiple hormones that control the pituitary gland.
-It’s also involved in regulating many functions, including body temperature, sleep-wake cycles, and appetite.
+It regulates many functions, including body temperature, sleep-wake cycles, and appetite.
 It can also regulate the function of other endocrine glands.